YamabikoLab/rails-crud-tools/README.md

 Once integrated, the gem automatically tracks CRUD operations (Create, Read, Update, Delete) performed in your application.
 The diagrams will update dynamically based on these operations, providing you with real-time insights into your application's data flow.

+### Automatic Backup

+The gem automatically creates backup files when updating the CRUD diagram.
+When changes are made to the CRUD Excel file:

+1. A backup file is created with the `.bak` extension (e.g., `crud.xlsx.bak`)
+2. The backup is created before any modifications to the original file
+3. If an error occurs during the update, the backup file is used to restore the original file
+4. The backup file is automatically removed after a successful update

+This ensures that your CRUD diagram data is protected against potential corruption or errors during updates.

 ## Logs

 Please refer to the log file at `log/crud.log`.